Efficient classical algorithms for simulating symmetric quantum systems: Background for general symmetry groups

-In the course of proving Theorem~\ref{thm:general_gs}, we give an algorithm for finding the ground state of $H$.
+For the various algorithms we now consider, we will assume that different properties of $X$ and $A$ are known.
+In the course of proving Lemma~\ref{lem:general_gs}, we give an algorithm for finding the ground state of $H$.
 Every finite-dimensional *-algebra is isomorphic to a direct sum of irreducible blocks, and every representation is isomorphic to a direct sum of irreducible representations.
-That is, there is a block-diagonal orthonormal basis $\ket{\lambda, q_\lambda, p_\lambda}$ of the vector space acted upon by $A$, where $\lambda$ labels an irrep of $X$, $q_\lambda$ labels a basis vector internal to $\lambda$, and $p_\lambda$ labels a basis vector in the multiplicity vector space of $\lambda$; this is the basis in which we compute the ground state of $H$ (for some arbitrary and fixed dimension label $p_{\lambda 0}$).
+That is, there is a block-diagonal orthonormal basis $\ket{\lambda, q_\lambda, p_\lambda}$ of the vector space acted upon by $A$, where $\lambda$ labels an irrep of $X$, $q_\lambda$ labels a basis vector internal to $\lambda$, and $p_\lambda$ labels a basis vector in the multiplicity vector space of $\lambda$; this is the basis in which we compute the ground state of $H$ (for some arbitrary and fixed multiplicity label $p_{\lambda 0}$).
 To prove our theorem, we assume knowledge of the matrix elements:

-Finally, for Theorem~\ref{thm:sym_dyn}, we assume the knowledge of a \emph{symmetric transform operator} implementable on a quantum computer, i.e. an isometry $V_{STO}$ such that: